 If you need the tooth extracted, require a bone graft or need a sinus lift, the cost of these procedures would be added to your total cost.
 The complexity of your personal case contains a number of variables that your dentist will discuss with you.
 It’s possible that some of the procedures may require collaboration with other dental professionals, and these fees would also need to be included.

 Your location will affect the cost of your dental implants.
 Teeth implants cost more in Sydney and Melbourne than they do on the Gold Coast and Queensland.
 Schedule a free consultation at your local dental clinic to specify the treatment pricing.

 Your personal circumstances will also dictate a number of things like how quickly you heal, how many visits you’ll need to make to the dentist, and what kind of implant will be placed.

 Remember that after your assessment you will be presented with a treatment plan, outlining each procedure and stage, as well as the costs associated with each.

-So, just how much do dental implants cost?
+So, just how much do teeth implants cost?